TERMS OF SERVICE

-Alcoholic beverages and smoking are not permitted in the vendor booths.
-Specifically, adult beverage consumption by vendors or vendor assistants will not be allowed within the confines or immediately surrounding area of the vendor’s display.
-Violators will be escorted from the event znc will not be allowed to participate in any future CDP events.
-If you must smoke, exit the barricaded area.
-If you wish to enjoy an adult beverage, do so in the indoor bar of the establishment and away from the vendor booth area.
-Little White Oak is a tobacco free zone imposed onto participating vendors.
+Vendor consumption of alcoholic beverages or tobacco products are not permitted in-or-around the vendor booths.
+Violators will be escorted from the event and will not be allowed to participate in any future events.
+If you must smoke, exit the event area.
+If you wish to enjoy an adult beverage, do so at the direct permission of event management upon request.
+All our events are a tobacco free zone imposed onto participating vendors.
 Therefore, there is no smoking in-or-around booths by vendors.
 These are enforced also by Health Department Rules.

 Vendors must wear clean and appropriate attire, including shirts and closed toe shoes (gravel parking lot), while on market premises.
 Any vendor and/or their volunteers using vulgar or obscene language or wearing articles of clothing with vulgar pictures, wording will be asked to leave immediately.

 Each vendor shall remain on his own market space when selling products.
 Sales should be conducted in an orderly business manner.
 No shouting, hawking or other objectionable means of soliciting shall be tolerated.
-Fraudulent or dishonest practices are prohibited and will be a basis for removal by the Manager.
+Fraudulent or dishonest practices are prohibited and will be a basis for removal by the event management.
 If a customer has a problem with a product purchased at the market, the vendor from whom the product was purchased should replace the product or give a credit.
-If a customer complaint seems unfounded or excessive, the market manager may assist in resolving the issue.
+If a customer complaint seems unfounded or excessive, the market management may assist in resolving the issue.
 Vendors may not conduct any religious or political activities on market premise unless otherwise given permission by event management itself.

 Should the event or its organizers and/or their agents, officers, directors, employees or volunteers, be sued for any negligent acts of a vendor or his/her employees or volunteers, the event insurance will subrogate against a said vendor for the full amount of any loss paid.

 SUGGESTIONS / COMPLAINTS

 Suggestions for market improvement are always welcome.
-Complaints or grievances should be brought to the attention of the Manager, who will investigate the issue and if a problem is found, address it.
+Complaints or grievances should be brought to the attention of the event manager, who will investigate the issue and if a problem is found, address it.